 Program Outcomes

-4) Ability to select and use modern techniques and tools needed for analyzing and solving complex problems encountered in engineering practice; ability to employ information technologies effectively.
+4) Ability to select and use appropriate techniques, resources, and modern engineering and IT tools, including prediction and modeling, for analyzing and solving complex engineering problems.

-11) Knowledge about contemporary issues and the global and societal effects of engineering practices on health, environment, and safety; awareness of the legal consequences of engineering solutions.
+11) Knowledge about the impacts of engineering practices on society, health and safety, economy, sustainability and environment, while considering UN Sustainable Development Goals; awareness of legal implications of engineering solutions.

 Course - Learning Outcome Relationship